markjprice/cs11dotnet7/README.md

 # C# 11 and .NET 7 - Modern Cross-Platform Development Fundamentals, Seventh Edition

-Available on Amazon in paperback and Kindle editions from November 8, 2022 with pre-orders open now: https://packt.link/0ypql
+Available on Amazon in Paperback or Kindle editions from November 8, 2022 with pre-orders open now: https://packt.link/0ypql

-Available on Packt in ebook or paperback+ebook editions from November 8, 2022 with pre-orders open now  : https://packt.link/p2uyD

 My author page on Amazon: https://www.amazon.com/Mark-J-Price/e/B071DW3QGN/

+Available on Packt's website in eBook or Print + eBook editions, or included with a Packt Subscription, from November 8, 2022 with pre-orders open now  : https://packt.link/p2uyD

 All of my books on Packt's website: https://subscription.packtpub.com/search?query=mark+j.+price